Copyright © Buckinghamshire Healthcare NHS Trust.

 STOKE MANDEVILLE SPINAL NEEDS ASSESSMENT CHECKLIST - ADULT

 The Stoke Mandeville Spinal Needs Assessment Checklist (SMS-NAC) is a rehabilitation outcome measure that assesses patient attainment of changes in rehabilitation outcomes through self-rating of perceived physical and/or verbal independence (also known as verbally instruction).
 This measure is used specifically for patients with a spinal cord injury or disorder (SCI/D).
+The SMS-NAC is completed with the patient by a member of the multidisciplinary team following mobilization/admission and prior to discharge.
+The SMS-NAC can be used to identify the patient’s current level of physical/verbal independence, as well as identifying specific targets for rehabilitation goals.

 Interpretation